Blackburn South

 Blackburn South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Blackburn South's population was 10,939 as of August 2021.
-By August 2025, it is estimated to be around 11,079, an increase of approximately 140 people (1.3%) since the 2021 Census.
-This growth is inferred from ABS data showing an estimated resident population of 11,081 as of June 2024 and 36 new validated addresses since the Census date.
-The population density ratio is approximately 3,077 persons per square kilometer, placing Blackburn South in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth during recent periods.
+Blackburn South's population, as of Aug 2025, is approximately 11,079.
+This figure represents a growth of 140 people since the 2021 Census, which recorded a population of 10,939.
+The increase is inferred from ABS data showing an estimated resident population of 11,081 as of June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 3,077 persons per square kilometer, placing Blackburn South in the upper quartile nationally according to AreaSearch's assessments.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, Blackburn South is anticipated to grow by approximately 424 persons to 2041, representing a total increase of around 3.8%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+By 2041, Blackburn South is projected to grow by 424 persons based on current demographic trends, representing a total increase of approximately 3.8%.

 Frequently Asked Questions - Population